 Tax rate: Zero percent

-Another Gulf tax haven, Bahrain’s oil wealth has ensured it remains one of the best tax-free countries in Asia for residents and businesses.
-Unlike the UAE, there is currently no corporation tax in place in Bahrain for firms outside the oil and gas industry.
+Another Gulf tax haven country, Bahrain’s oil wealth has ensured it remains one of the best tax-free countries in Asia for residents and businesses.
+Unlike the UAE, there is currently no corporation tax in place for firms outside Bahrain’s oil and gas industry.

-Corporation tax is still in the discussion phase.
-Bahraini residents avoid paying all income-related taxes; the only taxes imposed are on the sale and purchase of goods, such as VAT, import duties, and land tax.
+Corporation tax is still under discussion.
+Bahraini residents avoid paying all income-related taxes; the only taxes imposed are on selling and purchasing goods, such as VAT, import duties, and land tax.

 Tax rate: Zero to five percent

-St. Kitts and Nevis has established itself as the optimal choice when considering a location that offers a clear and uncomplicated route to low taxes and second citizenship.
+St. Kitts and Nevis has established itself as the optimal choice when considering a location that offers a clear and uncomplicated route to low taxes and a second passport.

 Compared to other countries offering citizenship by investment programs, St. Kitts and Nevis is amongst the best for tax reduction.
 The government employs a territorial taxation system, taxing only locally-sourced income.
 Additionally, income is taxed at a flat rate of five percent.